Exocrine System: A Detailed Healthy Overview 2023

 Exocrine gland illustration

-The body’s exocrine system is the area of biology in charge of secreting hormones and other substances through ducts that go outside the body.
 The system comprises exocrine glands, which are specialized structures that produce and secrete various substances such as sweat, tears, saliva, and digestive enzymes.
-These secretions play essential roles in maintaining overall health and keeping the body functioning properly.

 The function of Exocrine Glands: